sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 ```
 Hence, our hidden layer will have 5 neurons instead of 4.
 We ran the simulations and we appear to have better results.

 Being able to modidy the architecture of our model is very important.
+Note that the topology is a hyper-parameter.